Working for the Department of Resources

 Flexible work options

-- Part-time employment - supports parents of young children and others who do not wish or cannot work full time
+- Part-time employment - supports parents of young children and others who do not wish to or cannot work full time

 - Flexible workplace locations - allows you to work part of your hours at home or other departmental offices